First Published: 3rd of July, 2022 by Patrick CarpenLast updated: April 24, 2023 at 20:23 pm

 A ten-year-old indigenous girl has written a poem highlighting a worrying social issue.
 The poem is so profound, insightful, inspiring, and beautifully written that the reader has a hard time believing it was written by a ten-year-old.

-Rachel Davis is now actually 12 years old.
+Rachel Davis is now actually 13 years old, but she wrote the poem when she was ten.
 A resident of Toka Village in the North Rupununi Savannahs of Guyana, she is already blazing the trail of business success with her own arts and craft business, Rachel’s Clay Cotton Crafts.
 Rachel’s mom, Indranee, relates:

 When my daughter, Rachel, was 10, I told her the story of a young woman whom I had met at a mining landing a few years before.
 The young woman’s story weighed heavily on my mind and heart.
 After telling Rachel about her, my then 10-year-old wrote this poem “Come Come.”
 When I read it, at that moment, I felt regret for telling her because I did not realize the level at which she would understand, and that I had brought an impossible scenario into our safe place at home in our village.
 That threat was already there in the Rupununi but hidden.
 That young lady’s story is just one of many, and with these recent deaths made public – who knows how many remain hidden, of young indigenous women.
 Rachel’s poem has so many messages for us all….